-To this extent, a qualitative weighting of 10% or greater is included in the evaluation criteria for formal quotations and public tenders and applied where suppliers are located within the boundaries of the City or where suppliers can demonstrate a benefit or contribution to the local economy.
+To this extent, a qualitative weighting of 10% to a maximum of 20% is included in the evaluation criteria for formal quotations and public tenders and applied where suppliers are located within the boundaries of the City or where suppliers can demonstrate a benefit or contribution to the local economy.
 This evaluation criterion will relate to local economic benefits that result from such processes.